UNMECE231Sp2020/homework-3-sonny/README.md

 # Homework3
 Fourth homework of ECE 231: Intermediate Programming.
 Assigned 3/9/2020.
-Due 3/21/2020, 11:59 pm.
+Due 3/14/2020, 11:59 pm.

 ## Instructions
 A class will be created that will act like a container for a doubly linked list.
 However, the class will not be held down by an particular data type.
 This will be done with templates.
 The class will be called `List` and the template declaration for the class will look like this:

-    template<class T> class List
+    template<class Data> class List

-The letter `T` can change, and can be changed to whatever you want.
+The letter `Data` can change, and can be changed to whatever you want.
 Below is an example of the private data members should look like:

-    template<class T> class List {
+    template<class Data> class List {
       private:
       struct _list {
-        T value;
+        Data value;
         struct _list *next;
         struct _list *prev;
       };